midzer/choices/README.md

 From a [CDN](https://www.jsdelivr.com/package/npm/choices.js):

-**Note:** There is sometimes a delay before the latest version of Choices in reflected on the CDN.
+**Note:** There is sometimes a delay before the latest version of Choices is reflected on the CDN.

 ```html
 <!-- Include base CSS (optional) -->